 When the Sacrament of Anointing of the Sick is given, the hoped-for effect is that, if it be God’s will, the person be physically healed of illness.
 But even if there is no physical healing, the primary effect of the Sacrament is a spiritual healing by which the sick person receives the Holy Spirit’s gift of peace and courage to deal with the difficulties that accompany serious illness or the frailty of old age.

 Source: United States Catholic Catechism for Adults

 Through our parishes, the Sacrament of the Anointing of the Sick is available at hospitals and by special request.
-If you’re loved one is weakening or more in-firmed, it’s important to contact Fr.
-Arthur sooner than later to begin the process of Anointing.
+If you’re loved one is weakening or more in-firmed, it’s important to contact the parishes sooner than later to begin the process of Anointing.
 This allows time for the priest to administer this sacrament with the utmost care.